kiglaze/kiglaze/README.md

-- 👋 Hi, I’m Iris Glaze
+- 👋 Hi, I’m Iris Glaze.
+I have worked as a Software Engineer for several years.

 <!---
 kiglaze/kiglaze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.